 But there are actually more than 12 important laws and regulations to comply with when running a skincare business, so while Australian skin care regulations aren’t as strict as the European Union (EU), there is still a lot to comply with.

-With so much information out there about cosmetics regulations it can be confusing, so this article summarises the main things you need to know to make it easier.
+With so much information out there about cosmetics regulations and requirements it can be confusing, so this article summarises the main things you need to know to make it easier.

 Cosmetics definition in Australia